We’re true Victorians now.

 E:Ne Raw Food Sake Bar

 Not-your-usual Japanese resto, E:Ne (part of the Nubo group in Victoria) offers wonderful Japanese tapas like cauliflower tempura and flaming oysters.
-(If you can’t decide, order the Omakase box of 9 dishes).
+(Can’t decide what to order?
+Try the Omakase box of 9 dishes).

 10 Acres Bistro